 A common police tactic to break up protests is by arresting a few people.
 This video of the Occupy Wall Street protests is a good example.

-This was explicitly involved in the suicide of hacker Aaron Swartz, the department of justice arguing for a disproportionate sentence to, in their own words, "send a message".
+This was explicitly involved in the trial of hacker Aaron Swartz (that led to his suicide), the department of justice arguing for a disproportionate sentence to, in their own words, "send a message".